Pretz333/pretz.dev/README.md

 ### Contact Page Improvements

 - [ ] Links look bad in a straight list.
 Box them up into a grid?
+- [ ] Add a form to contact
+- [ ] Clarify that I am available for contract work

 ### Code Cleanup Steps